MKaczmarski07/E-Commerce/README.md

 ### Application Features
 🔷 Token-based user authentication, based on Firebase. </br>
 🔷 Fetching and displaying product data stored in the cloud NoSQL database. </br>
-🔷 Displaying selected product categories </br>
+🔷 Displaying selected product categories. </br>
-🔷 Sorting products </br>
+🔷 Sorting products. </br>
 🔷 Adding new products to the store using the administration panel. </br>
 🔷 Adding items to cart. </br>
 🔷 Adding items to favorites. </br>